Complexity classification of counting graph homomorphisms modulo a prime number

+In this section, we give a full proof of Theorem~\ref{the:splitting_automorphisms}.
+To avoid confusion and utilize the existing results, we demote $\bip$-structures to merely bipartite graphs with fixed left and right sides and use the appropriate terminology.

-In this section, we denote the disjoint union of graphs $G$ and $H$ by $G+H$.
+We denote the disjoint union of graphs $G$ and $H$ by $G+H$.
 It will also be convenient to use the standard graph theory notation, and denote graphs in regular font and use $V(H),E(H)$ for the sets of vertices and edges.
-The neighborhood of a vertex $v\in V(G)$ or a set $A\sse V(G)$ in $G$ is denoted $N_G(v),N_G(A)$.
+The neighborhood of a vertex $v\in V(G)$ or a set $A\sse V(G)$ in $G$ is denoted $N_G(v),N_G(A)$, respectively.
 However, we will use $\edge ab$ to denote edges, because sometimes vertices will have a complicated structure.